rdpickard/uplily/README.md

 # UpLily

-UpLily is a web service for uploading and downloading files over HTTP for situations where transferring files between hosts is hindered by network policy or accessibility.
+UpLily is a web service for uploading and downloading files over HTTP in situations where transferring files between hosts is hindered by network policy or accessibility.

 The service can run locally on a personal computer or 'serverless' cloud services such as AWS Elastic Beanstalk and